Who doesn't want to look better, attract women with sex appeal, have more muscles, a surge in enegey and have more sex?

 Now let me tell you about my personal experience:

-My name is Bill.
-I am a 36 year old man.
+My name is William.
+I am a 36-year-old man.
 I grew up in the U.S. and I was just like any other guy.
 I went to school, graduated, got a job, and had a nice woman.
 I had a good life.

 The next time we tried to have sex, the dark memory of a failed erection haunted the deep recesses of my mind.
 The more it haunted me, the more pressure I put on myself to perform.
 More pressure led to more anxiety and weaker erections.